nodeset-org/constellation/docs/Systems/xrETH.md

 # xrETH Oracle

+NOTE: THIS IS OLD!
+This describes an implementation of an interactive optimistic fraud proof, but a zk proof is probably more gas efficient and requires no collateral

 ## TO DO
 - Calculate the appropriate level of the trie to maximize number of sum-hash pairs that can be submitted within the gas limit
 - Determine if the algorithm needs to take an arbitrary integer protocol parameter corresponding to this tree level (to account for more/less total minipools)